yhagio/tutorialedge.net/content/golang/parsing-json-with-golang.md

 }
 ```

+This should be complex enough to test our skills and should allow us to transfer our skills to real world examples fairly easily.

 ## Reading the JSON File

-We’ll be using the os package in order to open up our users.xml file from our filesystem.
+We’ll be using the `os` package in order to open up our `users.json` file from our filesystem.

 ```go
 // Open our jsonFile